mqtt-tools/mqttwarn/docs/notifier-catalog.md

 Requires the pyserial bindings available with `pip install pyserial`.

 ### `slack`

-The `slack` plugin posts messages to channels in or users of the [slack.com](https://slack.com) service.
-The configuration of this service requires an API token obtaininable there.
+The `slack` plugin posts messages to channels in or users of the [slack.com] service, using the [Python Slack SDK].
+The configuration of this service requires an API token.

 ```ini
 [config:slack]